deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/avalanche-DAO.md

 ```

-Until this step our Dao contract looks like this:
+Until this step our DAO contract looks like this:

 ```CPP